Latest information from the University.

 If an individual develops symptoms they should remain at or go home and self-isolate according to PHE guidance.
 No further action is required.

 Colleagues in departments and colleges looking for detailed guidance about student support should refer to the coronavirus advice page for student-facing staff on the Academic Support website (staff single sign-on required).

-Students should refer to the student coronavirus advice page on the Oxford Students website.
+Students should refer to the student coronavirus advice page.

 How is the admissions process working this year?

 Undergraduate and graduate admissions are continuing and the situation is being carefully monitored.
 Staff looking for detailed information should refer to the undergraduate admissions website (for undergraduate admissions) or the Academic Support website (graduate admissions).

 I am a casual or temporary worker.
 Will I still be paid?